nthallen/arp-das/mkrtkit/README.txt

 Run mkrtkit_chkconfs
   Makes sure any new files have been added to appropriate MANIFESTS.
-  This test currently is run against the installed package MANIFESTS, but this should be changed to run against the source MANIFESTS.
+  This test is run against the source package MANIFESTS,

 Run chkpkgs
   Read Header to determine Version, list of MANIFESTS